 Be mindful when you plant.
 If you are planning to plant trees or shrubs on your property, make sure not to plant them directly under or near power lines.
 Think about how tall they will grow and how wide their branches will spread.
 As a rule of thumb, 25 feet of ground-to-sky clearance should be available on each side of the power lines to give plenty of space.
 Choose your plant varieties and locations with power lines in mind.
 Shrubs, hedges and other plants should be kept clear of poles.

 Members in areas where rights-of-way clearing is occurring will receive an automated phone call from the cooperative notifying them of the work.
-The cooperative also keeps members notified of work locations in the latest news section on the home page of MedinaEC.org and posts updates periodically on our Facebook and Twitter pages.
-All contractors performing work for Medina EC have time sensitive credentials showing they are working for the cooperative.
+The cooperative also keeps members notified of work locations in the latest news section on the home page of MedinaEC.org and periodically posts updates on our Facebook and Twitter pages.
+All contractors performing work for Medina EC have credentials showing they are working for the cooperative.
 If you see someone on your property or in your neighborhood and want to make sure they are authorized by Medina EC to be there, just ask.
 You can also always call 1-866-MEC-ELEC and our staff can verify if contractors are in the area.